-Natalie Thompson of Hobie Sound, Florida, was only 2 when doctors at Nicklaus Children's diagnosed her with stage IV neuroblastoma, an aggressive childhood cancer.
+Natalie Thompson of Hobie Sound, Florida, was only 2 when doctors at Nicklaus Children's (then Miami Children's Hospital) diagnosed her with stage IV neuroblastoma, an aggressive childhood cancer.